Skip to content

 Reforestation and Agroforestry

-Kanpé started a 5-year partnership with Age of Union In 2021, with a reforestation and agroforestry initiative to produce and plant over 25,000 fruit and forest trees per year and support the activities of the experimental farm in Baille Tourible.
-This project will help improve tree coverage in the community with the aim of benefitting the environment, increasing agricultural output, and promoting economic empowerment.
+In 2021, KANPE started a 5-year partnership with Age of Union.
+The partnership is a reforestation and agroforestry initiative to produce, distribute and plant over 25,000 fruit and forest seedlings each year, and support the activities of the farmer field school in Baille Tourible, Haiti.
+This project will help improve tree coverage in the community with the aim of benefiting the environment, increasing agricultural output, and promoting economic empowerment.

 Members of women's associations on their way home after a seedling distribution operation.

-Kanpé supports the community of Baille Tourible in the remote highlands of Haiti’s Central Plateau.
-The area is known for its mountainous terrain and geographic isolation, and it is home to an underserved and vulnerable community made up of 98% of subsistence farmers.
-With limited access to transportation and municipal services, locals have to walk for as long as 6 hours along steep mountain trails to reach the nearest city.
+KANPE is active in the remote highlands of Haiti’s Central Plateau.
+The area is known for its mountainous terrain and geographic isolation, and it is home to an underserved and vulnerable community — 98% of whom are subsistence farmers.
+With limited access to transportation and municipal services, locals have to walk sometimes for as long as six hours along steep mountain trails to reach the nearest city.

-The consequences manifest in a vicious cycle of environmental degradation, food insecurity, and poverty.
-Environmental damage has made the population more vulnerable to the negative impacts of atmospheric phenomena — rainfall, wind, sun, and heat — intensified by climate change.
+The consequences manifest in a vicious cycle of environmental degradation, food insecurity, and impoverishment.
+Environmental damage has made the population more vulnerable to the negative impacts of climate change.
 It also continues to place excessive pressure on natural resources as the terrain cannot meet the agricultural production needs of the population, leading to weak economic opportunities for the population of Baille Tourible.

 Practical agriculture courses at the experimental farm in Baille Tourible.